- Your Government

 Pavement Preservation Project Disclaimer

-Chip seal and pavement preservation projects are subject to change based on funding variables that include seasonal conditions, unanticipated road/bridge failures, new mandated programs, response to natural disasters, economic downturns, commodity cost fluctuations and further reductions in Highway User Revenue Funds (HURF).
+The chip seal and pavement preservation projects listed here are subject to change based on funding variables that include seasonal conditions, unanticipated road/bridge failures, new mandated programs, response to natural disasters, economic downturns, commodity cost fluctuations and further reductions in Highway User Revenue Funds (HURF).
 All projects listed are for County-maintained roads and have been selected based on a variety of criteria including current road conditions, public safety, construction access, mobility and performance.